jhavenz/ripht-php-sapi/README.md

 ## Examples

-- See `examples/` and `tests/php_scripts/` for sample usage and test scripts.
+See `examples/` and `tests/php_scripts/` for sample usage and test scripts.

+## Support

+I have plans to do much more, this crate serves as the foundation of a larger toolchain I have in mind.
+I'd love to do it full time.

+Your support on [Patreon](https://patreon.com/jhavenz) would be greatly appreciated.

+Provide feedback on additional PHP SAPI learning material [here](https://www.patreon.com/posts/gauging-php-sapi-146489023)

+## Learning Material

+Building this SAPI required diving deep into PHP internals, Rust FFI, and the patterns that connect them.
+I'm working on educational material to share what I've discovered along the way.

+See the summary I've put together [here](docs/leanpub/summary.md).
+This is the intro for a book I'm planning to put together on Leanpub.
+I'll be writing the initial chapters and a couple pages of each chapter to publish to get a feel for public interest on this.

+Feel free to get involved in the discussions portion of this repo with regards to this.

 ## Contributing

-This project is experimental.
 If you'd like to help, open an issue or a PR — small, focused changes are appreciated.

 ## License

-Apache-2.0
+MIT